csparpa/pyowm/docs/internals/features.md

 	7. search history for a specific location

 	# Weather history for a station
-	8. search history for station (Yet To Be Implemented)
+	8. search history for station

 Features in code